-The scope of work would identify, examine and analyse policy, legislation and regulations in so far as these pertain to the access of forcible displaced persons (IDPs, refugees and returnees) to labour markets, employment and self-employment (formal and informal), training, business development and other income-generating activities.
-It would also examine and allow for the comparison on identified national and regional policies and legislation, against the ability and capacity of government ministries, institutions, social partners and non-government actors to enact and implement.
+The scope of work would identify, examine and analyse policy, legislation and regulations in so far as these pertain to the access of refugees to labour markets, employment and self-employment (formal and informal), training, business development, other income-generating activities and social security and protection.
+It would also examine and allow for the comparison on identified national policies and legislation, against the ability and capacity of government ministries, institutions, social partners and non-government actors to enact and implement.
 Areas of focus should include: